 I have served as a director of the Japan Association of Translators.

 I am a cycling enthusiast.
+In 2010, I rode the Southern Tier.
 My enthusiasm for cycling earned me a broken hip a while back, and amazingly enough, I broke my hip again, much worse than the first time, almost precisely four years after the first.

 I also firedance myself, and have a lot of fun with it.